JOURNEY FROM FUNDRAISING

 Two years ago, I took a look in the mirror and reassessed all my experiences.
 Working with different organizations, witnessing how poorly people were treated, the missed opportunities.
 I told myself, “Something needs to give.”
 There is a difference between being a boss and being a leader.
 When you are a boss you still have the capacity to be oppressive, which (especially in the nonprofit sector) is counterproductive to the work you claim to want to do in the world.
 But when you are a leader, your job is to guide people into an unknown that is brighter and better than the place you all left.

-Today, I am ready to empower all of my people to be the latter.
+Today, I am ready to empower people to be the latter.

 Gibson Consulting was founded by Keesha Gibson.
 With more than 25 years of executive management and non-profit industry experience. she raised and managed millions of dollars in funds for organizations across the country.
 Ms. Gibson and her growing team of consulting professionals are seeking to broaden the horizons of entrepreneurs and businesses by providing "out of the box" ideas and strategic services to encourage business owners to remain steadfast in their visions of success.
 Learn more at www.kgibsonllc.com.